RAMP-PCAR/ramp-pcar-docs/docs/build-tool-en.md

 is replaced by the JS reference to __build/js/RAMP/RAMP-starter.js__.

-It reads two csv files containing English and French strings respectively from __RAMP/src/assets/strings_en.csv__ and __RAMP/src/assets/strings_fr.csv__.
-The files are a simple set of key-values with the header of __key,value__.
-The build tool also loads the config file located at _configFileLocation_ and mixes found __stringResources__ with strings from the csv files.
-After that, it runs a replacement task on the content template, generating a language specific html files.
+It reads two json files containing English and French strings respectively from __RAMP/src/locales/en-CA/translation.json__ and __RAMP/src/locales/fr-CA/translation.json__.
+These files contain resources used by the i18next library.
+After that, it runs a simple replacement task (no i18n formatting) on the content template, generating a language specific html files.

 Saves the newly created files into the __build__ folder.